Squarelink-Inc/Squarelink-Docs/source/includes/_introduction.md

 We'll walk you through integrating Squarelink into your app or ÐApp so your users can easily interact with the blockchain.

+For this, you can quickly install our Web3 Provider and use Web3.js as you normally would!

-For this, we offer the Web3-based **"Sign Tx"** tool that allows you to easily request transactions from a user.
-We also provide a standard OAuth 2.0 **"Sign In"** integrations along with a REST API for interacting with Squarelink user accounts.
+We also offer the OAuth-style **"Sign Tx"** tool that allows you to easily request transactions from a user without requiring Web3 capabilities in your app.
+Along with it, we provide a standard OAuth 2.0 **"Sign In"** integrations along with a REST API for interacting with Squarelink user accounts.

 <aside class="warning">Squarelink is currently in Beta.
 We will periodically add features, but we don't anticipate any breaking changes to our API.</aside>